casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/erc20/deploy.md

 b00E59f8aBA5c7aB9.....
 ```

-Result:
+**Result**:

-This contains the header, payment, and session details along with the execution results.

-- If the execution result field appears as `"execution_results":[]`, it means that the deploy hasn't been executed yet.
+The output contains the header, payment, session details, and the execution results.
+If the execution result field appears as `"execution_results":[]`, it means that the deploy hasn't been executed yet.
 The time to load the execution result may vary depending on the network.

 <details>
-<summary>Result from querying get deploy</summary>
+<summary>Result from querying the deploy</summary>

 ```bash
 {